marasco/gmarquitectos/wp-content/plugins/ultimate-responsive-image-slider/readme.txt

 > * All Browser Compatible
 >

-Ultimate Responsive Image Slider Pro is very flexible and and compatible on all devices like ipad,iphone smart phone etc.
+Ultimate Responsive Image Slider Pro is very flexible and compatible with all devices like iPad, iPhone, smartphone etc.

 > #### **Live Demos**